tyashin/CIS-CC-UOL-violations/images/README.md

 ### Images directory

-#### This directory is for storing image files (e.g. screenshots from chats and private forums, logos, etc.)
+#### This directory is for storing image files (e.g. screenshots from chats and private forums, etc.)

 Accepted file formats: PNG and JPEG.